stream-labs/obs-studio-node/README.md

 - Lack of objects altogether making context harder to control
 - What objects we do use, v8 cannot control their lifetimes
 - Difficult to use over the Electron IPC (or any IPC)
+- Requirement to constantly sync between frontend and backend
+- Lack of flexibility and feature for the frontend
+- An unintuitive interface that was difficult to use and error prone
+- The lack of a scene item object which didn't allow for duplicate sources.
+- And probably more I'm not thinking of right now.

 __Why cmake?__
 --------------